saeidamiri1/pythonseum/_posts/2019-10-22-data-structure.md

 description: Data Structure
 date: 2019-10-22
 author: Saeid Amiri
-published: false
+published: true
 tags: Numpy List Tuple Dictionary Arrays Class set
 categories: Numpy
 comments: false
 ---

 ## Data Structures
 Python provides a variety of useful data structures, such as lists, sets, and dictionaries, and a new structure define by programmer which called class.

 ### list
 A list is a sequence of values that is assigned to the variable.
 The values in a list are called elements or sometimes items.
-The value of list can be accessed using square brackets.
+The value of list can be accessed using the square brackets.

 ```
 weights=[20,15,19,21,16]